 FPOP was born on August 4, 1969 out of the merger of two organizations that pioneered the family planning movement in the country—the Family Planning Association of the Philippines (FPAP) and the Planned Parenthood Movement of the Philippines (PPMP).
 The merger was born out of a common desire by these two organizations to make family planning more accessible to Filipinos.

-For 40 years now, FPOP has not wavered in its desire to help improve the quality of life of Filipinos.
+For over 50 years, FPOP has not wavered in its desire to help improve the quality of life of Filipinos.
 From its founding leaders Dr. Gregorio G. Lim (FPAP) and Dr. Jose B. Catindig (PPMP) to the leaders, volunteers and staff who came after them, FPOP has emerged to become the leading reproductive health care service provider and SRHR advocate in the country today.

 The Pioneering Years 1969-1979